Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Objective of the Case

-To identify and logically deduce the location and origin of a mass in the caudal thorax.
+To identify and logically deduce the cause of the increased soft tissue opacity within the lung.

 Information Provided to Candidate

 2. History: 1 week history of cough and respiratory distress